ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 When a new ALTO entity domain is registered, the consistency with the ALTO Address Type Registry MUST be ensured by the following procedure:

-- test: Do corresponding entity addresses match a known `network` address type?
+- Test: Do corresponding entity addresses match a known `network` address type?
-    - if yes: (e.g., cell, MAC or socket addresses)
+    - If yes (e.g., cell, MAC or socket addresses):
-        - test: Is such an address type present in the ALTO Address Type Registry?
+        - Test: Is such an address type present in the ALTO Address Type Registry?
-            - if yes: Set the new ALTO entity domain identifier to be the found ALTO address type identifier.
+            - If yes: Set the new ALTO entity domain identifier to be the found ALTO address type identifier.
-            - if no: Define a new ALTO entity domain identifier and use it to register a new address type in the ALTO Address Type Registry following Section 14.4 of [](#RFC7285).
+            - If no: Define a new ALTO entity domain identifier and use it to register a new address type in the ALTO Address Type Registry following Section 14.4 of [](#RFC7285).
         - Use the new ALTO entity domain identifier to register a new ALTO entity domain in the ALTO Entity Domain Registry following [](#dom-reg-process) of this document.
-    - if no (e.g., pid name, ane name or country code): Proceed with the ALTO Entity Domain registration as described in [](#dom-reg-process).
+    - If no (e.g., pid name, ane name or country code): Proceed with the ALTO Entity Domain registration as described in [](#dom-reg-process).

 <!--